gongminmin/ImpulseDrive/Doc/CapacitorBankModule.md

 Note that it assumes the voltage doesn't change during the discharging.
 For reality, we need to multiply the time by at least 10.

+With the same equation, we can estimate the capacitor bank's charging time.
+The ZVS module is about 60W when its input voltage is 12V.
+For this capacitor bank, the maximum charging current is 60W / 800V = 0.075A.

+`s = C * V / A = 0.00033 * 800 / 0.075 = 3.52`

+So it takes at least 3.52 seconds to charge the capacitor bank.

 **Status**: Small-scale board done, need experiments with other components, 50%.